On the computation of $\pi$-flat outputs for differential-delay systems: Operators

 \subsection{Recalls on Ore polynomials}

-In this paper we consider linear mixed differential and time-delay operators.
-We will model them using the so-called Ore polynomials.
-These are a class of non-commutative polynomials, named after {\O}ystein Ore who was the first to discuss them in~\cite{OreEng_33}.
-In the following we will give a brief introduction to Ore polynomials, pointing to the appropriate references for details.
+In order to model linear mixed differential and time-delay operators, we use the so-called Ore polynomial approach.
+Ore polynomials are a class of non-commutative polynomials, named after {O}ystein Ore who was the first to discuss them in~\cite{OreEng_33}.

 Let $K$ be a ring and let $\sigma\colon K\to K$ be an automorphism.
 An additive map $\vartheta\colon K\to K$ is called a \emph{$\sigma$-derivation} if for all $a$ and $b \in K$ the \emph{$\sigma$-Leibniz rule}